-Video consultations: Allowing assessment and advice supported by video and email resources without the need for you to leave your home.
+Video consultations are encouraged for all: Allowing assessment and advice supported by video and email resources without the need for you to leave your home.
 Especially relevant if you have underlying health concerns that put you at higher risk during the pandemic – find out more about video consultations below and book online.

-In-clinic appointments: Now available for both urgent and routine cases – find out more about our treatments below and book online or phone reception on 0141 278 6052.
-All in-clinic appointments will involve COVID screening prior to attendance, distancing where possible, PPE use throughout and are spaced out to allow cleaning.
+In-clinic appointments – essential appointments only: Factors such as severity, impact on ability to work or care for dependants, impact on mental health, general health status and method of travel will be considered among other factors when determining if an appointment is essential.
+Find out more about our treatments below and book online or phone reception on 0141 278 6052.
+All in-clinic appointments will involve COVID screening and ‘essential status’ screening prior to attendance, distancing where possible, PPE use throughout and are spaced out to allow cleaning.

 Any further questions before booking please use the enquiry form below.
 Many thanks and stay safe.

 Prevention is essentially about identifying a risk of injury and dealing with it before it reaches crisis point.
 Rehabilitation on the other hand deals with recovery from an injury that has already occurred and then progresses to include preventing a similar thing from happening in the future.